tekwani0495/Skylark-Assignment/README.md

 All dependencies must be installed to run the python file.

-Just download the .python file and run it.
+Just download the .python file(skylark.py) and run it.

 To test it, download software_dev as well, as it contains the test files.